zchong/tictactoe/README.md

 #TIC TAC TOE

-A simple TicTacToe program with nice console output written using C++.
+A simple TicTacToe program with nice console output written entirely in C++.

 ##Introduction
 A Tic Tac Toe program lets the user choose his/her piece on a 3X3 board.
 Your goal is to align 3 of the same piece in a row/column/diagonal to win the game.